steviecurran/bin-data/README.md

-# Plot of binned data
+# Bin data and plot

 Will bin the data either by equally spaced bins or by an equal number of datapoints in each bin (quantile binning).